burch-cm/altfuelr/README.md

 status](https://travis-ci.com/burch-cm/altfuelr.svg?branch=master)](https://travis-ci.com/burch-cm/altfuelr)
 <!-- badges: end -->

-The goal of altfuelr is to provide an R-fiendly interface to the National Renewable Energy Labratory (NREL) alternative fuel location tools.
+The goal of altfuelr is to provide an R-friendly interface to the National Renewable Energy Laboratory (NREL) alternative fuel location tools.
 The NREL Alternative Fuels Data Center provides resources to locate fueling stations around the US and Canada by fuel type.
 These tools are used by DOT constituent agencies to determine the best